 But slow travel isn’t just about saving money.
 It’s a deeper and more rewarding travel, where the natural daily routines of staying in the one place for a big chunk of time allows you to feel part of the local community.

-Indeed our 4 months in Morocco is all about embracing slow travel.
+Indeed our 4 months in Morocco was s all about embracing slow travel.

 6. Travel to cheap destinations

 We generally travel to cheap destinations, so that when we are there, we know our money will go further.
 This is our number one tip for budget family travel.
 Yes, this may mean more expensive flights.
 But an all-inclusive two week holiday at a Spanish holiday resort can sometimes cost more than two weeks of budget travel in Thailand or Sri Lanka, including flights.

 However since our first time skiing to La Molina in Spain in 2022, the boys are now hooked on skiing.
 Skiing is not a cheap holiday at all, but something we’re going to try and make happen every year as we believe it’s something worth paying for, especially whilst the boys are young and they pick up skiing so easily.
 Maybe next year we’ll try out the Chamonix Ski Resort recommended by Mags at The Family Freestylers.
 Sounds perfect for kids!

 7. We are budget travellers

 When we travel to cheaper destinations, we travel on a budget.
 Accommodation is going to be your largest outgoing when travelling, and we keep this to a minimum.
 We love camping, and are always happy to stay in cheaper accommodation if it means saving money.
 We almost never use tours or travel agents, as we prefer to travel independently and be accountable for our own time and money.